Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate frequently or urgently.

 Rarely, other drugs can be prescribed.
-They can be used if a GnRH analog or progestin has been ineffective or has bothersome side effects.
+They can be used if a GnRH agonist or progestin has been ineffective or has bothersome side effects.
 These drugs include

 Raloxifene and related drugs (called selective estrogen receptor modulators, or SERMs): These drugs reverse some of estrogen’s effects.
 They may not be as effective as other drugs.

-Danazol (a synthetic hormone related to testosterone ): Danazol inhibits the activity of estrogen and progesterone.
-It has many side effects, such as weight gain, acne, increased body hair (hirsutism), swollen ankles, loss of scalp hair, and lowering of the voice.
+Danazol (a synthetic hormone related to testosterone): Danazol inhibits the activity of estrogen and progesterone.
+It has many side effects, such as weight gain, acne, increased body hair (hirsutism), swollen ankles, loss of scalp hair, vaginal dryness, and lowering of the voice.

 Tranexamic acid: This drug works by preventing blood clots (which are made by the body to help stop bleeding) from breaking down as quickly.
 As a result, bleeding decreases.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) may relieve pain but may not reduce bleeding.